Das Fraulein Kompanie Logo

 Tags: , , , , , , ,

-Born in 1979, Anne-Cécile Vandalem is a Belgian actor, writer and director.
+Anne-Cécile Vandalem is a Belgian actress, author, and director.

 In 2014, Anne-Cécile Vandalem began exploring the modalities of posture and imposture.
 She questions a subject/individual’s capacity for action and transformation of reality within different societal spheres, and in her writing addresses the issue of disclosure and fragility as an honest and/or strategic posture.
-This has led to three creations in different media: STILL TOO SAD TO TELL YOU (video installation), WHAT CAN I DO FOR YOU? (project in the public space) and LOOKING FOR DYSTOPIA (multimedia work).
+This has led to three creations in different media: STILL TOO SAD TO TELL YOU (video installation), QUE PUIS-JE FAIRE POUR VOUS? (project in public space) and LOOKING FOR DYSTOPIA (multimedia work).

 Tags: , , , ,